 If you're looking for a restaurant quality dish that is sure to impress dinner guests - give this salmon alfredo a try.
 While it's quick enough to make for a weeknight meal, it can easily pass for a fancy dinner entrée!

-Fettuccine pasta is tossed in a creamy and flavorful homemade alfredo sauce and tender baked salmon.
+Fettuccine pasta is tossed in a creamy and flavorful homemade alfredo sauce with tender baked salmon.
 The addition of starchy pasta water makes the sauce extra creamy without feeling too heavy or rich.

-Serve your salmon alfredo on its own or with a spinach side salad and garlic bread to stretch this meal even further.
+Serve your salmon alfredo on its own or with a garden salad and garlic bread to stretch this meal even further.

 Ingredients and substitutions

-For this recipe, you can use dried fettuccine or fresh homemade pasta.
-8 ounces of dried pasta equals about 12 ounces of fresh pasta.
+- Pasta - Dried fettuccine or fresh homemade pasta works in this recipe.
+Substitute 8 ounces of dried pasta with about 12 ounces of fresh pasta.

+- Garlic - Fresh minced garlic adds exceptional flavor to your alfredo sauce.
 If you don't have garlic cloves on hand, they can be substituted with garlic powder (added with your other seasonings).
-However, fresh garlic adds exceptional flavor to your sauce that you won't get from garlic powder.
+I don't recommend using jarred garlic because it often has a harsh, unpleasant flavor.

-Italian seasoning can be store bought or homemade seasoning.
+- Seasoning - Salt, pepper, and Italian seasoning add mild savory flavor.
+Can be store bought or homemade (try my recipe for Italian seasoning).
 If you don't have Italian seasoning, substitute with equal parts of any dried Italian herbs you have on hand, like oregano, basil, sage, marjoram, rosemary, or thyme.

-Parmesan cheese can be grated with a variety of kitchen cools, like a microplane, a box grater, or a handheld grater.
-If you're feeling fancy, invest in a rotary cheese grater!
+How to grate cheese - Parmesan cheese can be grated with a variety of kitchen tools, like a microplane, a box grater, or a handheld grater.
+If you're feeling fancy and like to grate a lot of parmesan, invest in a rotary cheese grater.
+Here are a few tools for grating cheese:

 - Microplane Classic Fine Grater/Zester on Amazon